tyge68/experience-manager-htl.en/help/using/overview.md

 * **JSP / HTL:** Since HTL itself doesn't require any Java knowledge and is straight-forward to write, any developer with HTML expertise is empowered to edit the templates.
 * **Java:** Thanks to the clear and simple to use Use-API provided by HTL, the interface with the business logic is clarified, which also benefits Java development overall.

+## New section here

+Some more text here.

 **Read next:**

 * [Getting Started with the HTML Template Language](getting-started.md)